 Never has a car been more aptly named.
 The third-generation Skoda Superb launched in 2015 and it is not only absolutely massive inside (there’s an Estate version too, if you need to cart even more stuff around), but it feels like a top-quality item in everything it does when it’s on the move.
 A brilliant, brilliant machine, this.
 You might even say ‘superb’…

 One of the best-looking cars of recent years in any market sector, the Peugeot 508 might appear to be a saloon but its cleverly hidden rear hatch means it is in truth a fastback.
-Hybrid drivetrains make up a good proportion of the range and there’s even a fast model with 360hp, but any 508 is going to make you happy with its handsome and accommodating cabin, refined manners and pleasing performance.
+Hybrid drivetrains make up a good proportion of the range and there’s even a super-fast model with 360hp, but any 508 is going to make you happy with its handsome and accommodating cabin, refined manners and pleasing performance.

 Think of this as a racier Volkswagen Passat and you’ll understand what the swoopy Arteon is all about.
 There’s a deeply gorgeous Shooting Brake estate available too but the regular fastback is still a looker – and yes, it has a proper hatch at the back and everything.
 The cabin quality in here is second-to-none amongst its peers.

 These are cars of the size of a Volkswagen Golf, Ford Focus or similar, but which come from some of the more prestigious German manufacturers.
 As a result, they are often slightly more expensive to lease but they can be attractive financial propositions, due to their stronger residual values.